Joe-Collins-1986/travel-app/README.md

       <summary style="font-weight:bold">Mind-Map</summary>
    <br>

    The below image provides an initial mind-map into the features which might be appropriate for the travel application based on the problem statement.
-This will aide in the development of user stories.
+This will aide in the development of User Stories.

    ![Mind Map](readme-assets/features-planning/mind-map.png)
    <br>